mrocklin/thesis/pattern-logpy.md

     (log(x**y),     y*log(x),   True),

-By placing the input, `expr`, in the source position we mandate that `expr` must match the `source` of the pattern.
-The `rewrites` relation selects the set of potentially matching patterns and produces a stream of matchings.
+By placing the input, `expr`, in the source position we mandate that `expr` must unify with the `source` of the pattern.
+The `rewrites` relation selects the set of potentially matching patterns and produces a stream of matching substitutions.
 The `target` and `condition` terms will be reified with these matchings during future computations.

-For example if `expr` is the term `Abs(y**2)` then only the first pattern matches.
+For example if `expr` is the term `Abs(y**2)` then only the first pattern matches because the operations `exp` and `log` can not unify to `Abs`.
 The logic variables `target` and `condition` reify to `y**2` and `Q.positive(y**2)` respectively.
-The second and third patterns do not match because we can unify `Abs` to neither `exp` nor `log`.
 In this case only one pattern in our collection yields a valid transformation.

 #### `asko(condition, True)`

 The `asko` goal further constrains results to those for which the `condition` of the pattern  evaluates to `True` under SymPy's `ask` routine.
 This engages SymPy's logic system and the underlying SAT solver.
 Through interoperation we gain access to and interact with a large body of pre-existing logic code.

-If as above `expr` is `Abs(y**2)` then we ask SymPy if the boolean expression `Q.positive(y**2)` is true.
+If as above `expr` is `Abs(y**2)` and `x` matches to `y**2` then we ask SymPy if the boolean expression `Q.positive(y**2)` is true.
 This might hold if, for example, we knew that the SymPy variable `y` was real and non-zero.
 If this is so then we yield the value of `target`, in this case `y**2`; otherwise this function returns an empty iterator.

-We return a lazy iterator of all target patterns such that the source pattern matches the input expression and that the condition of the pattern is satisfied.
+Finally we return a lazy iterator of all target patterns such that the source pattern matches the input expression and that the condition of the pattern is satisfied.

 #### Analysis